-4.3 Banned Items of clothing
+4.2 Banned items of clothing

-- (a) A player must not wear any item that is banned in accordance with World Rugby Law 4 or Regulation 12. - (b) A player should not wear footwear.
-In special circumstances, and at their discretion, match organisers may permit footwear, providing such items do not have studs. - 4.4 The referee has the authority to decide at any time before or during the match that an item of a player's clothing is dangerous or illegal.
-Such clothing must be removed or replaced before the player takes part or resumes play in the match.
+- (a) A player must not wear any item that is banned in accordance with World Rugby Law 4 or Regulation 12 or any other items permitted within Law 4 or Regulation 12. - (b) Players must not wear footwear unless approved by match organisers.
+In special circumstances, and at their discretion, match organisers may permit footwear, providing such items do not have studs. - 4.3 The referee has power to decide at any time, before or during the match, that part of a player's clothing is dangerous or illegal.
+If the referee decides that clothing is dangerous or illegal the referee must order the player to remove it.
+The player must not take part in the match until the items are changed or removed.